-This is the fourth abstract in a series that reports on continuing research using an interactive singing software program with struggling readers.
-Abstract I reported the pilot study results from a middle school population (2004-2005).
-Abstracts II and III reported results from the replication and expansion studies (2005-2006), involving 300 plus struggling readers in six schools in three school districts.
+This is the fifth abstract in a series that reports on continuing research using an interactive singing software program with struggling readers (Tune in to Reading, TiR).
+Abstract I reported the initial pilot study results from a middle school population (2004-2005).
+Abstracts II and III reported results from the replication and expansion studies (2005-2006), involving over 300 struggling readers in six schools in three school districts.
+Abstract IV examined the data collected from three years of TiR use in elementary, middle, and high school.
+Abstract IV also provided comparisons of FCAT scores of TiR users and other students in Florida.

-Brief Overview of Research Studies that Used Tune Into Reading (TiR) 2004-2008
+Brief Overview of Research Studies that Used Tune In to Reading (TiR) 2004-2010

 In the spring of 2004, my research team became intrigued with the use of singing to improve reading for struggling readers.
 A pilot study demonstrated that 8th graders reading at 4th grade level made an average instructional reading level gain of 1.2 years in nine weeks (Biggs, Homan, Dedrick, Rasinski & Minick, 2008).
 Three years of subsequent studies, funded by the Florida Department of Education and Just Read!
 Florida, validated the initial study results.
 After using TiR, the mean instructional reading level for more than 1000 struggling readers increased by more than one year at the end of the 9-week study.
-Reports of each study are available at: (http://www.coedu.usf.edu/main/departments/ce/Homan.html).
+Reports of each study are available at: